 All the speakers in the Harman Kardon Citation Series have Google Assistant on board, except the sub and surround speakers.

-Like the Sonos One, the Sonos Beam is both Amazon Alexa and Google Assistant enabled, though Google Assistant is only live in the US currently.
+Like the Sonos One further up this list, the Sonos Beam is both Amazon Alexa and Google Assistant enabled.
 The Beam is significantly more expensive than the Google Home but it offers some serious sound for its compact size.

 Aside from once again offering a choice of voice assistants, the Beam isn't just a speaker.
 It has seamless multi-room audio like the Sonos One but the Beam also offers TV sound so you get a smart speaker and sound bar in one.